CO2 roadmap

 Vattenfall’s commitment to play our full part

-These reduction targets not only include Vattenfall’s own heat and power production, but also all upstream and downstream emissions, for example those in supply chains linked to new fossil-free power production.
-It also includes emissions from supplying natural gas to private and business customers.
+Our climate commitment encompasses not only Vattenfall’s own heat and power production, but also all of our upstream and downstream emissions, for example those in supply chains linked to new fossil-free power production, and the emissions which arise from supplying natural gas to private and business customers.
+Our climate commitment and associated targets therefore cover the entire value chain, and all ‘Scopes’ therein: 1, 2 and 3.

 - Scope 1: Direct emissions from assets Vattenfall owns or operates such as power plants and vehicles.